usri/aks-levelup/Kustomize/README.md

 # View your current namespaces
 kubectl get ns

-# Create a new namespace for UAT
+# Create a new namespace for production
 kubectl create ns production

 # View your current namespaces